TheThingsIndustries/lorawan-stack-docs/doc/content/the-things-stack/management/purge/_index.md

 aliases: [/reference/purge]
 ---

 When entities are deleted, {{% tts %}} [retains some IDs]({{< ref "reference/id-eui-constraints" >}}) by default to prevent another user re-registering the ID and obtaining historical data.

-When entities are deleted, they can be restored within a limited time period.
-It is also possible for administrators to purge IDs so that they may be reused.
+Deleted entities can be restored within a limited time period, but it is also possible for administrators to purge these entities, so that their IDs may be reused.

 This reference contains information about how to do delete, restore and purge entities.

 <!--more-->

+{{< note >}} End devices cannot be soft deleted, i.e. once they are deleted, they cannot be restored anymore.
+Hence, information below regarding restoring and manual purging refers to other entities - applications, gateways, clients, users and organizations. {{</ note >}}

 ## Deleting and Restoring Entities